guilhermevaz8/MACREC_v2/readme.md

-## MACRec: a Multi-Agent Collaboration Framework for Recommendation
+## MACRec: a Multi-Agent Collaboration Framework for Recommendation usin Contract Net Protocol with an LLM Evaluation

 This repository contains an unofficial implementation of our SIGIR 2024 demo paper:
 - [Wang, Zhefan, Yuanqing Yu, et al. "MACRec: A Multi-Agent Collaboration Framework for Recommendation".
 SIGIR 2024.](https://dl.acm.org/doi/abs/10.1145/3626772.3657669)